-Margherita Coppolino, Director
+Margherita Coppolino, Chair

 James Dipnall, Director

 James is Manager of Visitor Services at the Arts Centre Melbourne.
 He has extensive networks in the arts and a proven commitment to improving access for people with a disability.
 James brings significant expertise in arts and disability from an audience perspective and has been a terrific champion of our organisation and its work.
 James has also undertaken training in governance.
 James was appointed to the AAV Board in 2011.